petereon/advent-of-code-2025/README.md

 Scala sucking big has intrigued me, so I prioritized Kotlin being the other popular JVM language - and I must say it's way better.
 It's an upgrade to Java - unlike Scala.
 Compiler was not wasting my time either (I forgot to complain about the time Scala takes to compile each time - non-negligible number of seconds).
 The syntax is nice.
 Having some experience in Rust, I found cast from `String?` to `String` without any complaints or warnings a little ticklish, but hey, it's a practical language.
 It gives you the tools to handle null and leaves you an option to shoot yourself in the foot if you are so inclined with no fuss.
 I kinda like Kotlin.
 I have zero use-case for it, but it's palatable and if I ever need to target JVM, Kotlin will absolutely be my language of choice.

+## Intermezzo (Let's talk about Zig)

+Trying to do __Day 7__, I happened to encounter a streak of languages that I just couldn't (bring myself to) work in.
+Most of it was matter of personal preference, but there was one big exception - Zig.

+Zig really got me by one statement in its landing page:

+> Focus on debugging your application rather than debugging your programming language knowledge.

+That does sound in my ball-park - a nice anti-thesis to whatever Raku (Perl) is doing.

+While I am not a massive fun of "BYO buffered-reader" languages in the first place, I appreciate the value.
+I also enjoy the syntax and find the intent to embed into C-codebases interesting - about time for a more modern-feeling language that shares the C's penchant for simplicity.
+But, and it's a big one - I found the language nearly unusable.

+I couldn't get a simple file read to work - granted, I was not trying for hours.
+The language changes its standard library roughly every 15 seconds.
+Embedding such a language in a rock-stable C-codebases, which barely needed to change since the 90's sounds like the pretty bad deal.
+I understand the language is not in `1.x.x` yet, but the rate of breaking changes undermines adoptability and betrays some of the goals in my opionion.
+What makes this more pronounced still, is that errors are very stingy on details - I'd expect deprecation notices and "what to use instead" in a modern language.

 ## Languages

 Languages to try (ORDER BY interest descending):